 The bill’s titles are written by its sponsor.

-This bill was introduced on May 25, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 25, 1994, in a previous session of Congress, but it did not receive a vote.

 Representative for Ohio's 1st congressional district

 Last Updated: May 25, 1994

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4493 (103rd) was a bill in the United States Congress.